-In response to questions raised by the Boulder Weekly and other organizations, the city sent this information packet memo to City Council on April 12, 2012.
+In response to questions raised by the Boulder Weekly and other organizations, the city sent an information packet memo to City Council on April 12, 2012.

 The City of Boulder, Honeywell International Inc. and Tusco, Inc. recently reached a settlement with the U.S. Department of Justice in the amount of $350,000, to resolve the U.S. Environmental Protection Agency's (EPA) costs for its past investigations at the Valmont Butte.

 The Valmont Butte property, located at the intersection of 63rd Street and Valmont Road in Boulder County, is comprised of an abandoned ore milling complex and associated tailings ponds.
 The city purchased the property in 2000.
 In 2004 and 2005, the EPA investigated the site and prepared a site assessment report.